Spoof detection using time-delay shallow neural network and feature switching: TD-SNN for spoof detection

-Similar to speaker characteristics, the signatures of the spoofing techniques will be present in the entire utterance.
-In this work, since the \emph{x}-vectors capture the utterance level information, the ASV \emph{x}-vector briefed in Section~\ref{sec:asv_spkrRec_xvec} is modified to detect spoofed utterances.
-ASV \emph{x}-vector proposed in \cite{snyder2017_IS} uses eight hidden layers.
-Owing to the small dataset, we propose a similar but shallow architecture with just four hidden layers.
+Generally, speaker information is present throughout the utterance.
+Inspired by this concept, x-vector architecture was proposed for automatic speaker recognition in \cite{Snyder2018XVectorsRD,snyder2017_IS}.
+The x-vector embeddings are obtained by averaging various statistics across time in a high-dimensional space.
+Similar to the speaker characteristics, the impact of various spoofing approaches used to generate the spoofed trials will be present throughout the utterance.
+X-vector proposed for ASV \cite{Snyder2018XVectorsRD,snyder2017_IS}, is trained using the speaker labels to extract the speaker embeddings from the data.
+In this work, we show that the same x-vector model can be used for spoof detection by training the NN using the class labels (bonafide and spoofed) rather than the speaker labels.
+The results show that the model in fact captures the characteristics of spoofing approaches embedded in the spoofed utterances.

+\emph{x}-vector proposed for ASV in \cite{snyder2017_IS} uses eight hidden layers.
+Unlike ASV \emph{x}-vector architecture and few other neural network architectures for spoof detection~\cite{galina_LCNN_asvSpoof2019, variations_ResNet, end-to-end-PA_asvSpoof2019, ensembleModels_asvSpoof2019}, we propose a time-delay shallow neural network with just four hidden layers, which includes two hidden layers at frame-level, a pooling layer to aggregate the statistics at the utterance level, and a penultimate layer to reduce the dimension.
+Time-delay neural network is used for the first time to detect the spoofing attacks.

-The modified x-vector architecture for spoof detection is shown in Figure~\ref{fig:x-arch}.
-The first two layers are frame level layers and use TDNNs.
+The proposed architecture for spoof detection is shown in Figure~\ref{fig:x-arch}.
+This architecture is referred to as time-delay shallow neural network (TD-SNN) in rest of this paper.
+The first two layers are frame-level layers and use time-delay neural networks.
 These layers convert the input feature vectors into high-dimensional vectors by preserving temporal information.
 The third layer averages information across time by estimating mean and standard deviation, thereby converting the inputs of variable length into a fixed length, high-dimensional vector.
 The fourth hidden layer reduces this high-dimensional vector to a low-dimensional representation.
-The fifth (final) layer uses softmax activation and has only two output nodes.
-The network is trained discriminatively using binary labels as opposed to speaker labels in the case of \emph{x}-vectors for ASV.
-After training \emph{x}-vectors, ASV uses the low dimensional embeddings to verify the speaker.
-Since spoof detection is a binary classification problem, the network posteriors are used to determine the final score.
+Since spoof detection is a binary classification problem, a soft-max layer with two outputs is used as the last layer, to get the classification posteriors of a trial.
+These posterior values are used to classify the trials either as bonafide or spoofed.
+The embeddings extracted from the penultimate layer can also be used to identify the spoofed utterances using a back-end classifier.